ccarruitero/makemehapi/exercises/uploads/problem.md

-Create a server that with an upload endpoint accessible by using a 'POST' method with the path:
+Create a server with an endpoint that accepts an uploaded file to the following path:

 ```
 /upload
 ```

-A form with the description (string) and a file (file) can be submitted to the upload endpoint, which only accepts ```multipart/form-data``` content-type requests.
-The following JSON should be returned:
+The endpoint should accept the following keys: description and file. ```Description``` should be a string describing whatever you want, and ```file``` should be an uploaded file.
+The endpoint should return a JSON object that follows the following pattern:

 ```json
 {